Mexico, U.S. officials meet in high-stakes tariff talks at White House

 Lopez Obrador has an official list of U.S. products that could be subject to retaliatory tariffs if the duties take effect, officials said in Mexico City.

-The list is principally tailored toward products from agricultural and industrial states regarded as Trump’s electoral base, according to one of the sources.
+The list is principally tailored towards products from agricultural and industrial states regarded as Trump’s electoral base, according to one of the sources.

 U.S. Vice President Mike Pence was chairing the meeting on Wednesday afternoon with Secretary of State Mike Pompeo and Mexican Foreign Minister Marcelo Ebrard to try to broker an agreement.
 “We have a crisis on our Southern Border.
 POTUS has made clear that Mexico must do more,” Pence tweeted before the meeting.